 - Prepare your workspace.
 Make sure you have ten inches behind and in front of your machine.
 You can sit it on a table, desk, or even the floor for now.

 - Plug in and power on your machine.
-Boom shakalaka Cricut, my girl here already plugged in her machine!
+Boom shakalaka, Cricut, my friend here already plugged in their machine!
 Beat ya!
 Since you’re ahead of the game, all you need to do is press the power button.
 It’s the button with a circle with a line coming through the top of it, and it’s on the top right of both the Maker and the Explore.

 - Connect the included USB cord to your computer and to the back of the Cricut machine, right beside the spot your power cord is plugged in.
 Quick note, the Maker and Explore Air 2 do have bluetooth capability, but you’ll set that up later.
 For now you have to use the USB connection.